The deeper we delve into science, the more we discover about ourselves – how we work and what extraordinary characteristics dwell within us.

 Timothy Lu partnered with Fahim Farzadfard, lead author of the journal Science, to expand on memory storage.
 Previous methods only allowed for storage of “all or nothing”.

 Now, an analog version reveals the amount of exposure and how much time the recording occupied.
 This whole process, in turn, allows for new information to be recorded into any bacterial DNA sequence.

 In order to store memory in E. coli bacteria, MIT researchers programmed an enzyme which can insert DNA in a specific area of bacterial genomes.
 This DNA is then activated by light or some other predetermined molecule.
 Once the memory is stored, it can be passed on through vast generations of the bacterial genome.

 When retrieving information from the genome, a number of processes could be used.
-One process involves inserting the DNA into a non-functioning area of the gene, sequencing the gene and revealing where the memory is stored.
-The quantity of cells in the gene were measured to determine how the exposure was implemented and how long it lasted.
+One process involves inserting the DNA into a non-functioning area of the gene, sequencing the gene, and revealing where the memory is stored.
+The number of cells in the gene was measured to determine how the exposure was implemented and how long it lasted.

 Basically, instead of using one cell over and over as a storage device, an entire population of bacterial genomes can be used as an analog hard drive.
-Isn’t this exciting!
-Not only is the body filled with information, it can also store information for a very long time.
+Isn’t that exciting!
+Not only is the body filled with information, but it can also store information for a very long time.

 The bottom line

 In fact, we are well on our way to accomplishing that feat as we speak.
 It seems, the deeper we delve into science, the more we appreciate life itself and our role in the universe.